ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps-built-with-webpack.md

 ...
 ```

-With `ember-route-template`, you may colocate the stylesheet and the route template.
+With `<template>` tag, you can colocate the stylesheet and the route template.

 ```sh
 your-ember-app